Sports Coach Logo Sports Coach Training Principles Fitness Components

 Diet

 While consuming too many calories is never a good idea, you should also avoid eating too little.
 Too few calories, mainly from protein-rich foods, can result in a loss of muscle mass.
-This can lower your metabolic rate, which in turn makes it more challenging to keep weight off after you have lost it.
+It can lower your metabolic rate, making it more challenging to keep weight off after you have lost it.
 Too many bodybuilders find themselves falling into a vicious cycle of dieting that makes it nearly impossible to maintain an ideal weight.

-It would help if you consumed enough calories when bulking up, but those calories need to come from the right foods.
-Packing your diet full of refined sugars and saturated fats may help you to gain weight in the short term, but you will not be doing your muscles any favours.
+Consuming enough calories when bulking up can help, but those calories must come from the right foods.
+Packing your diet full of refined sugars and saturated fats may help you gain weight quickly, but you will not be doing your muscles any favours.

-The best foods that you can eat to improve muscle gains are those that are low in fat and high in protein.
-Your body needs to be able to replace the protein that is naturally lost by muscle cells each day.
+The best foods you can eat to improve muscle gain are those low in fat and protein.
+Your body must be able to replace the protein naturally lost by muscle cells daily.
 Red meat is an okay meal choice every once in a while, but overeating red meat may increase your risk of developing heart disease or certain types of cancer.
-Lean proteins such as fish and poultry are a better choice for healthy muscle development.
-Vegetarians and vegans can get their protein from sources such as leafy greens, nuts and seeds, beans, and more.
+Lean proteins such as fish and poultry are better for healthy muscle development.
+Vegetarians and vegans can get protein from leafy greens, nuts and seeds, beans, and more.

 Strength Training

-To gain muscle mass, you need to do much more than switch to a high protein diet.
+You need to do much more to gain muscle mass than switch to a high-protein diet.
 It is essential to exercise three to five times a week using a routine that includes moderate to intense strength training.
 Lifting heavier weights using fewer repetitions is the key to growing muscles larger.
-It is also important to remember that, while it may be tempting to concentrate solely on the upper body, you should never skip out on leg day.
+It is also important to remember that while it may be tempting to concentrate solely on the upper body, you should never skip out on leg day.

 Cardio

 While strength training helps you to add bulk, cardio helps you to lose weight safely and effectively.
-Running, jogging, swimming, and other activities that get your heart pumping are all great for burning unwanted calories.
+Running, jogging, swimming, and other activities that stimulate your heart are all great for burning unwanted calories.
 Not only will these exercises help you to shed pounds, but they will also improve your stamina, lung capacity, cardiovascular health, and much more.
-It would help if you tried to include at least twenty to thirty minutes of cardio in each workout.
+It would help if you included at least twenty to thirty minutes of cardio in each workout.

-If you want to lose weight while bulking up, the key is through a careful diet and regular exercise.
-With a little bit of patience and dedication, you can make 2018 the year that you achieve the toned physique that you have always wanted.
+If you want to lose weight while bulking up, the key is to follow a careful diet and exercise regularly.
+With patience and dedication, you can make 2018 the year you achieve the toned physique you have always wanted.

 Page Reference